 - Sora in Kingdom Hearts II carries his keyblade in his mouth while in his Lion form in the Pridelands.

-- The FOXHOUND logo◊ from Metal Gear incorporated this design, having a fox hold a combat dagger in its mouth.
+- The FOXHOUND logo◊ from Metal Gear incorporated this design, having a fox hold a combat dagger in its mouth, by the handle instead of the blade.

 - Also used in Shinobi (the PS2 remake); one variety of enemy is essentially an armored ninja dog that holds a two-bladed sword in its mouth.